UNIVERSITY OF WISCONSIN River Falls

 You will live and study in places such as Edinburgh, London, Berlin, Vienna, Verona, Amsterdam, Paris, and more.
 You complete UWRF courses, earning credits toward your degree.
 Living in these European locations offers fascinating learning experiences that are just not available on the home campus, such as visiting key historical sites, and immersing yourself in local cultures.

 In addition to group travel, you will have plenty of time to see the sights and travel independently.
-You will explore our "home" cities, make weekend trips to other places within the countries where we'll be based, and have two weeks at the end of the semester to travel wherever you choose within western Europe.
+You will explore our "home" cities, make weekend trips to other places within the countries where we'll be based, and have some designated cultural travel times during the semester to travel within western Europe.

 Before heading to Europe, we hold spring semester orientation meetings to prepare you for the fall semester.
 We cover specifics related to travel, accommodations, communication, budgeting, safety, etc. ITC staff members are available to help answer your questions both before we leave and while we are in Europe.